Who are the best and worst psychics, mediums, ESP guides, and psychic detectives?

 15. Kajsa Leah Ludwigsson

-Twenty-nine year old (as of February 4, 2013) cited as "highly credible" during paranormal psychic reading tests and for scoring the highest level of accuracy over three years of testing.
+Thirty year old (as of February 4, 2014) cited as "highly credible" during 2012 paranormal psychic reading tests.
 Her initial scoring was "vastly superior" to all others tested and she was "extremely accurate" in describing 9 out of 10 objects hidden by three Las Vegas skeptical magicians she agreed to be tested by.
-As of January 2013 she does not do readings for the general public but works for a global oil and gas drilling company.
-Although she was originally thought to have substantially established herself as far superior to all other claimants in the eyes of well recognized paranormal critics, her lastest scores have fallen to near chance.
-However she has agreed to take additional paranormal tests during March of 2013.
+As of March 2014 she does not do readings for the general public and continues working for a global oil and gas drilling company.
+Although she was originally thought to have substantially established herself as far superior to all other claimants in the eyes of well recognized paranormal critics, her lastest scores have fallen to random chance.

 16. Karquel Janoelin